MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 ## Send notification signal API

-All users in a meeting receive the notifications sent through the `NotificationSignal` API. `NotificationSignal` API enables you to provide meeting signals that are delivered using the existing conversation notification API for user-bot chat.
-You can send signal based on user action, an in-meeting dialog box.
+All users in a meeting receive the notifications sent through the `NotificationSignal` API. `NotificationSignal` API triggers an in-meeting dialog box and enables you to provide meeting signals that are delivered using the existing conversation notification API for user-bot chat.
+You can send signal based on user action which is an in-meeting dialog box.
 The API includes query parameter, examples, and response codes.

 > [!NOTE]
 > * When an in-meeting dialog box is invoked, the content is presented as a chat message.
-> * Currently, sending targeted notifications is not supported.
+> * Currently, sending targeted notifications and support for webapp are not supported.
+> * You must invoke the [submitTask()](../task-modules-and-cards/task-modules/task-modules-bots.md#submit-the-result-of-a-task-module) function to dismiss automatically after a user takes an action in the web view.
+This is a requirement for app submission.
+For more information, see [Teams SDK task module](/javascript/api/@microsoft/teams-js/microsoftteams.tasks?view=msteams-client-js-latest#submittask-string---object--string---string---&preserve-view=true).
+> * If you want your app to support anonymous users, initial invoke request payload must rely on `from.id` request metadata in `from` object, not `from.aadObjectId` request metadata. `from.id` is the user ID and `from.aadObjectId` is the Microsoft Azure Active Directory (Azure AD) ID of the user.
+For more information, see [using task modules in tabs](../task-modules-and-cards/task-modules/task-modules-tabs.md) and [create and send the task module](../messaging-extensions/how-to/action-commands/create-task-module.md?tabs=dotnet#the-initial-invoke-request).

 ### Query parameter